brunotot/typescript-decorator-validation/markdown/FAQ.md

 ###

 > <div id="how-to-specify-custom-error-messages-for-predefined-validators">❓ <strong><i>How to specify custom error messages for predefined validators?</i></strong></div>

-> 💡 Each predefined validator in `tdv-core` allows for configurable properties, including custom error messages.
-To set a custom message, pass the `{ message: "Your custom error message" }` object to the validator.
+> 💡 Each predefined validator in <code>tdv-core</code> allows for configurable properties, including custom error messages.
+To set a custom message, pass the <code>{ message: "Your custom error message" }</code> object to the validator.
 If a validator doesn't accept any arguments related to the validation logic and is able to process custom-defined messages then it may allow the first argument to be an actual string message instead of (union) configurable object.

 ```typescript
 import { decorate } from "tdv-core";